leohku/ff-emo-pipeline/README.md

 MEAD_PREFORMER
 ```

+Run `pipeline.sh` to process data.

-Then, run these Python files in sequence:
+Alternatively, set your env variable `BASE_DATA_PATH`, then run these Python files in sequence:

 ```
 cd 1-emoca